-And if you feel something is missing from our report or would like to add any software integrations we may have left out – we want to hear from you.
+If you feel something is missing from our report or would like to add any software integrations we may have left out, we want to hear from you.
 By filling out the form below with your ideas, you can help us keep future resources as comprehensive as possible.

-To find connections, we searched each software company’s website and cross-checked their publicized out-of-the-box software integrations to determine if the software had a successful direct (or in some cases, third-party based) integration with another software program.
+To find connections, we searched each software company’s website and cross-checked their publicized out-of-the-box software integrations to determine if the software had a successful direct (or in some cases, third-party) integration with another software program.

-Hubs are defined as nodes with a high degree of “betweenness centrality,” where degree is the number of connections that a node or, in this case, software has, and the betweenness centrality is measured by not how many direct connections a node has but whether it’s between important nodes in the network.
+Hubs are defined as nodes with a high degree of “betweenness centrality,” where degree is the number of connections that a node or, in this case, software has.
+The betweenness centrality is measured not by how many direct connections a node has, but whether it’s between important nodes in the network.
 A high betweenness centrality indicates a high level of authority, where the node acts as a broker between other members of the network, controlling a flow of information.

 Fair Use Statement